Selling Your Stamp Collection

 We invite you to call on the advice, experience and expertise that only a lifetime in the business of philately could offer.
 The Apfelbaum Family stands ready to help you.

-When To Know When To Sell Your Stamp Collection
+How to Know When to Sell Your Collection

 With its generally known title as “The Hobby of Kings”, serious stamp collecting is pursued by those with leisure time and some discretionary income, no matter how large or small.
 Serious collectors usually have a relatively large amount of these discretionary funds.
 And they spend a good deal on their collections no matter whether the economy is growing or stagnant.